-Instead of the dense tropical rainforest I found while homestaying in Sapa, Vietnam, the land here hosted hardly any trees and was mainly use as farmland by the local Tibetans for a variety of wheats and other grains.
+Instead of the dense tropical rainforest, I found while homestay in Sapa, Vietnam, the land here hosted hardly any trees and was mainly use as farmland by the local Tibetans for a variety of wheat and other grains.

 As my hostel buddy and I bunkered down in the backseat of his friends hand-me-down SUV, the roads turned from the flat stop-and-go rate of city driving into a long comfortable drive over rolling hills in the backcountry.

 The only signs of life: kilometers of paved roads, telephone wires and an occasional vehicle passing by.

 As we continued into the Tibetan backcountry, we came across a small village with signs of little life.
 There was an old pool table sitting outside with debris littered all over the ground surrounding it.
 In search of supplies (food, water, etc.) our driver walked into the nearby building and to my surprise an older gentleman, looking rough in his years, welcomed us.

 He seemed quite surprised to see an American traveling through the area but after some friendly words were exchanged, we rationed up on food & water then continued to make our way along the Sichuan-Tibet Highway.

 Tibet Road Trip

 The further along we drove, the more beautiful the backcountry became.
 Trees became more abundant as farmland dismissed itself in our tracks.
 Cattle such as yak and mountain goats began to reveal themselves here and there along the way in small herds of 20 or so.

 We stopped at respective locations to take pictures and enjoy the view.
 My guides, quickly turning into friends, seemed to really enjoy themselves as I was obviously awestruck by the sheer beauty of their native land.